Mar Thoma Yuvajana Sakhyam

-Mar Thoma Yuvajana Sakhyam is the youth wing of the Malankara Mar Thoma Syrian Church (known as Mar Thoma Church).Founded in 1933 at the Maramon Convention, it has spread its wings to all the continents, bringing youths of the Mar Thoma church under one umbrella.
+Mar Thoma Yuvajana Sakhyam is the youth wing of the Malankara Mar Thoma Syrian Church (known as Mar Thoma Church); founded at the 1933 Maramon Convention, it has spread its wings to all the continents.
+It was established by a resolution of the Sabha Prathinidhi Mandalam.
 In its long history, it has produced many eminent personalities in the church and in the society.

 It was in Kerala, in the 1st century CE, Thomas the Apostle arrived to preach the gospel to the Jewish community.
 Some of the Jews and locals became followers of Jesus of Nazareth.
 They were known as Nasrani people and their church was Malankara Church.
 They followed a unique Hebrew-Syriac Christian tradition which included several Jewish elements and Indian customs.
 Mar Thoma Church is part of this Malankara Church, still fully independent, without being part of any other Churches.

 Objectives

 The Mar Thoma Yuvajana Sakhyam was organized with a view to help the youths of the Mar Thoma church to accept Jesus Christ as their Lord and Saviour; to train in worship and the fellowship of Christian life; to participate in the mission of the Church; to have faith in Christian values; to organize and conduct camps, meetings, discussions to increase the knowledge and experience of youth in the Holy Bible, church's faith and practice.